The Big Exit Show: Selling Navigating Highs and Lows: Manoj Adithya’s Journey to a $55 Million Acquisition Offer for Roam.ai

 Anke:

-So Johan, we just got off the call with Manoj who told us his incredible story about how his company kind of like died a few times, got different acquisition offers on the table that fell through or didn’t happen for other reasons.
-And then in the end he brought his team home a great deal.
-For his investors, the whole scenario could have been differently, I think, if they had made different decisions based on different values.
-It’s very interesting, I think also this story.
-What were your key takeaways?
+So, Johan, we just got off the call with Manoj, who told us his incredible story about how his company almost died a few times.
+He received multiple acquisition offers, some of which fell through or didn’t happen for other reasons.
+But in the end, he secured a great deal for his team.

 Johan: